Ryan’s story: Freedom at Fethneys Residential Care Home

 I have cerebral palsy and use a powerchair full-time.
 I love heading out by myself in my powerchair.
 I’m a well-known figure at Worthing railway station, where the friendly passenger assistance team will put down a ramp so I can get on the train.
 And then I’m off.
 I like to travel all over the country – seeing friends, going to big events and watching live sport.

-I love football and I'm a huge Portsmouth fan.
+I love football and I'm a huge Portsmouth (Pompey) fan.
 It's hard to beat the brilliant atmosphere at our home ground, Fratton Park.
 Often I’ll meet up with my dad; sometimes I’ll just see other Pompey regulars.

 I have full capacity to make the decision to travel on my own.
 Other residents with similarly high needs will often prefer to go out with support staff, and that’s absolutely fine.
 The staff are happy to respect my choices.
 They’ll help me prepare everything to make it work.
 It’s helped me develop confidence.